Police Ombudsman loyalist murders report: Who were the victims?

 Among other comments, the caller referenced Teebane, an IRA bombing in County Tyrone just over two weeks previously in which eight Protestant workmen were killed.

-No one has been prosecuted for the murders or attempted murders at the Sean Graham betting shop.
+No-one has been prosecuted for the murders or attempted murders at the Sean Graham betting shop.

+Jack Duffin was a married father of three sons and was a stonemason by trade.

+Willie McManus was a married father of four and had worked as a crane driver.

 The murder of Michael Gilbride on 4 November 1992

-On the day of his murder, Mr Gilbride arrived outside his parents' home at Fernwood Street where he often had lunch.
+On the day of his murder, Mr Gilbride, 36, arrived outside his parents' home at Fernwood Street where he often had lunch.

-As the 36-year-old got out of his car a gunman fired three shots resulting in fatal injuries.
+As the married father-of-three got out of his car a gunman fired three shots resulting in fatal injuries.

 The gunman was believed to have fled on foot though an unoccupied house situated directly opposite the murder scene, and into a rear alley.